-Students are introduced to concepts of financial techniques necessary to assist the organization obtain capital and manage it effectively.
-Models of evaluating various returns are based on accounting inputs.
-Underlying most analysis is net present value theory.
+Students are introduced to concepts of finance and investment necessary to assist an organization obtain capital and manage it effectively.
+Underlying corporate finance is the analysis of time-value of money, risk return trade-off and net present value.
+Capital budgeting, cost of capital, capital structure, corporate valuation and working capital management are key topics covered.
 Students develop their decision-making skills in relation to the cost and availability of funds and maximizing economic returns.

-Prerequisite: MATH 101 or MATH 106 or MATH 110 or MATH 120
+Prerequisite: MATH 1XX(3 credits)